 Sometimes the action takes place in or near graveyards, dark forests, and wilderness.
 The forests and wilderness in Gothic novels are symbolic of evil, sin, and immortality.
 These eerie locations also contribute to the feeling of fear and threat.
 In Mary Shelley’s ‘Frankenstein’, most of the scenes open in desolate and haunted locations such as graveyards, gloomy old castles.
 ‘Wuthering Heights’ and ‘Jane Eyre’ also reveal Gothic settings.

 Dark and Mysterious Atmosphere

-The atmosphere of darkness, mystery, and suspense always prevail over the Gothic literature.
+The atmosphere of darkness, mystery, and suspense always prevail over Gothic literature.
 The night is the key motif in Gothic novels.
-The darkness of night restrains the ability to see clearly and create an atmosphere of uncertainty — a condition in which a character doesn’t know what lies ahead.
+The darkness of night restrains the ability to see clearly and creates an atmosphere of uncertainty — a condition in which a character doesn’t know what lies ahead.

 Affiliation With Supernatural Forces

 Another key element of Gothic literature is its affiliation with supernatural forces such as ghosts, vampires, giants, monsters, demons and zombies.
 In Gothic novels, we see ghosts or monsters pursuing the protagonist and dead people coming to life and scaring people.
 We also find inanimate objects coming to life such as the armor suit suddenly starts walking like a man or the painting of a dead person starts speaking.

 Some novels of Gothic literature demonstrate the supernatural elements as a result of some natural phenomenon, while others show them as truly paranormal.
 The Gothic writers utilized these paranormal forces as a means of exploring the fear of the unknown and uncontrollable.
 Bram Stoker‘s ‘Dracula’ and ‘The Castle of Otranto’ by Horace Walpole reveal the existence of supernatural elements.